IgLocoXD/Windows-Optimization-Guide/README.md

 There are several ways to obtain ISOs of Windows 10 and also quite simple.

-1) [Official (Slow):](https://www.microsoft.com/en-us/software-download/windows10) Downloading the system update tool to get the latest version of the system (This will download a system update download tool, a bit slow compared to the next way).
+1) <a id="getWin10M1"> [Official (Slow)](https://www.microsoft.com/en-us/software-download/windows10) </a>: Downloading the system update tool to get the latest version of the system (This will download a system update download tool, a bit slow compared to the next way).
-2) [Official (Faster?):](https://www.microsoft.com/en-us/software-download/windows10) Now instead of using the above tool we will download an ISO directly from the site, just follow a few steps to start with
+2) [Official (Faster?)](https://www.microsoft.com/en-us/software-download/windows10): Now instead of using the above tool we will download an ISO directly from the site, just follow a few steps to start with

     a) Depending on your browser, use the following key combination to open the developer tools, in my case (Chrome), I have to use the combination `Ctrl + Shift + I`